Make these adorable DIY Mini Pillows to decorate your tiered tray, or to give as gifts!

 STEP 4: Sew And Finish

 Sew the wrong sides together leaving enough of an opening to flip inside out and add stuff.
-Sew in a ribbon at the top corners if you’d like to hang them up!
+Sew in a ribbon at the top corners to hang them up!

 Note: Sew your pillows by hand, with a sewing machine or try Peel and Stick Fabric Fuse Tape for a no-sew option.